Getting started

 Given that, classes and methods are directly accessible and users can exploit them to:

-• assemble the geometry;
+• assemble the geometry layout;

 • assign properties to regions;